-All data summaries and statistical analyses will be performed using the SAS software Version 9.4 or higher (SAS Institute, Cary, NC).
+All data summaries and statistical analyses will be performed using the Statistical Analysis System (SAS) software Version 9.4 or higher (SAS Institute, Cary, NC)13.
 Throughout the analysis of data, the results for each subject/eye will be used when available for summarization and statistical analysis.
+Unscheduled visits will be summarized separately and will be excluded from the statistical analysis.

 Summary tables (descriptive statistics and/or frequency tables) will be provided for all baseline variables, efficacy variables and safety variables as appropriate.
-Continuous variables will be summarized with descriptive statistics (n, mean, standard deviation (SD), median, minimum and maximum).
+Continuous variables will be summarized with descriptive statistics (n, mean, standard deviation [SD], median, minimum and maximum).
 Frequency count and percentage of subjects or eyes within each category will be provided for categorical data.